 Is there a vaccine?

-Finally, remember that rescheduling instead of cancelling is the best option and we are here to assist you do that.
+Finally, remember that if you do choose not to travel during this time, please try and reschedule instead of cancelling your placement.
+We are here to assist you do that.
 Help to save tourism and help to save our conservation and community efforts.